 In this age of technology and software age, software development is frequently overloaded and a lot of software developers burn the midnight oil to reap benefits and get the desired results.
 As we all are aware of the simple fact that in software development, it is pretty common to make an effort in attaining aims with the addition of new features to products or applications.

 This definitely wastes a lot of time for both engineers and industry specialists.
 Communication between both sides must be clear to prevent confusion in what the business really wants from its software.
 Also, at times, business specialists misjudge the skills of their technical line-up.
 Masked in poor judgment and difficulty, the finished application or a product is frequently technically well-designed.
 On the other hand, it misses the mark to meet the precise necessities of the business.

-The idea needs to be transferred as it is, from business owners or client to the software development.
+The idea needs to be transferred as it is, from business owners or client to software development.
 The most common mistake committed by the software teams is that while building a product or an application they start writing down the examples assigned to a single person.
 However, this is not enough.
 BDD involves diverse viewpoints and understandings so as to be well-organized.
 One of the essential notions behind BDD is that no solo individual has the complete solution to the problem.
-And this is where collaboration of business person, software developer and tester comes into play.
-Insights from all the three get all the angles covered in line with the software development.
+And this is where the collaboration of business person, software developer and tester comes into play.
+Insights from all three get all the angles covered in line with the software development.
 Behaviour-driven development (BDD) wishes to modify this as this is a collective procedure.
 And, BDD definitely addresses all these concerns.

 On this note, let us delve into the features to get a clear picture of Behaviour-driven development (BDD).

 Features of Behaviour-driven development (BDD) explained

 BDD is gaining momentum day by day as it has a number of features to offer which help in offering myriad benefits.
 Let us discuss the features one by one, they are as follows: